-This easy-to-understand website will help you understand God's offer of new life in Jesus Christ.
+This easy-to-read website will help you understand God's offer of new life in Jesus Christ.
 When Jesus came to this earth, He defeated sin by His Cross and He defeated death by His resurrection.
-The Gospel, which means "good news," has five essential elements:
+There are five essential elements of the "Good News."

 You Have Already Been Forgiven